 Employees are trained in anti-money laundering and anti-terrorist financing upon employment by the Company and on an annual basis thereafter.
-Further, those employees with direct agent contact, in addition to those employees working in the operational and internal control areas of the institution, receive enhanced anti-money laundering and anti-terrorist financing training on a periodic basis.
+Further, those employees with direct agent contact, in addition to those employees working in the operations and compliance areas of the institution, receive enhanced anti-money laundering and anti-terrorist financing training on a periodic basis.

 Similarly, those employees working as agent relationship managers, compliance agent trainers and internal reviewers, receive additional, specialized, anti-money laundering and anti-terrorist financing training.

-Agents are trained in anti-money laundering and anti-terrorist financing upon being activated as an agent.
-Agents also receive periodic enhanced training for the purpose of ensuring their awareness of current issues in the anti-money laundering and anti-terrorist financing environment, as well as to reinforce their knowledge concerning SIGUE’s policies and procedures.
+Agents are trained in anti-money laundering and anti-terrorist financing as a condition of being activated as an agent.
+Agents also receive periodic enhanced training for the purpose of ensuring their awareness of current issues in the anti-money laundering and anti-terrorist financing environment, as well as to reinforce their knowledge concerning Sigue®’s policies and procedures.

-Additionally, agent compliance programs are periodically reviewed and tested using a risk-based selection to assure compliance with SIGUE’s anti-money laundering and anti-terrorist financing policies, as well as applicable laws, rules and regulations.
+Additionally, agent compliance programs are periodically reviewed and tested using a risk-based approach to assure compliance with Sigue®’s anti-money laundering and anti-terrorist financing policies, as well as applicable laws, rules and regulations.

-SIGUE approaches monitoring from a risk-based perspective and develops control s to detect and prevent money laundering activity.
-SIGUE program consists of layers of controls which include front-end and back-end monitoring designed to interdict transactions that, based on internally and externally developed criteria Additionally, SIGUE conducts extensive “backend monitoring” of transactions that facilitates timely and accurate filing of suspicious transaction reports, large cash transaction reports, and terrorist property reports as required by applicable laws, rules, and regulations.
+Sigue® uses a risk-based approach to its anti-money laundering and counter terrorist financing program and develops/maintains and continually enhances controls to detect and prevent money laundering/terrorist financing activity and other crimes.
+Sigue®’s program consists of layers of controls which include front-end and back-end monitoring designed to interdict or stop transactions, based on internally and externally developed criteria.
+Additionally, Sigue® conducts extensive monitoring of transactions that facilitates timely and accurate identification and filing of suspicious transaction reports and large cash transaction reports, as required by applicable laws, rules, and regulations and the company’s risk criteria.
 All reports filed, along with supporting documentation, are maintained for at least five years.

 Generally, the monitoring of consumer transaction activity is based on the identification of suspect activity, such as high numbers or amounts of transactions, structuring of transactions, concentration and disbursement of transactions and fund flows to/from high-risk countries.